 Your goal will be to understand the methodology of journalism and produce quality content that will propel your career.
 Students are graded on their completed projects, story pitches, scripts, effort and ability to work with their fellow students.
 Students are also issued a MacBook Pro laptop and software that you get to keep after graduation and are issued your own DSLR kit for the duration of the program.

 Our students come with varying levels of experience.
 Some have never picked up a camera or reported a story.
 Others have already started working as professionals.
 What we do is help all students develop their skills to the next level.
 Students will receive expert instruction in operating digital cameras, Final Cut Pro editing, Photoshop, field audio, writing and reporting.
 In addition, the program offers students internships and mentorships that will enrich their experience and serve their career goals.
 The program works closely with Vision Project and other news organizations and agencies to facilitate these internships (such as NBC News, ABC News, News 12, ESPN, Connecticut Post, HBO and many others).
 Vision Project has partnered with Sacred Heart on numerous projects in the past.
 It is an organization dedicated to the development of investigative journalism, documentary photography, multimedia, film and education.

-By the completion of the MACOMM degree, students will have compiled a robust portfolio of professional materials that demonstrates the advanced skill sets necessary to excel in their respective job sectors.
-Along the way, students’ productions will also be distributed, broadcast and/or published through various media outlets while they are completing their MACOMM coursework.
+By the completion of the MACOMM degree, students will have compiled a robust portfolio of professional materials that demonstrates the advanced skills necessary to excel in their respective job sectors.
+Along the way, student productions will also be distributed, broadcast and/or published through various media outlets while they are completing their MACOMM coursework.

-For information regarding MACOMM admissions process and applications deadlines, contact Pam Pillo-Santos at 203-365-4716 or firstname.lastname@example.org.
+For information regarding MACOMM admissions process and applications deadlines, contact Pam Pillo at 203-365-4716 or firstname.lastname@example.org.